-We’ve taught our now 3.5 year old puppies basic obedience skills as well as several tricks since they entered our lives at 8 weeks of age.
-The “speak” command has been one of the easier skills to teach, as barking comes naturally to dogs, and is not an “unnatural” behavior having to be learned.
+I taught my now 3.5 year old puppies basic obedience skills as well as several tricks ever since they entered my life at 8 weeks of age.
+The “speak” command has been one of the easier skills to teach because barking…well… comes naturally to dogs, and is not an “unnatural” behavior that has to be learned.

 Using A Natural Behavior In Your Favor

 As mentioned above, barking comes naturally to a dog, which works in our favor when teaching the “speak” command.
 “All” that’s left to do is to teach our pup to associate a cue with the barking when we want to trigger this particular behavior.

 In order to do this, wait for your pup to bark and the moment he does, add your command of choice you want to associate with barking on command.
 I chose "speak", but any word will work.

 The trick to conditioning any dog to a specific cue is to use the cue consistently every single time you want your dog to associate the cue with his behavior.
 So decide on a particular cue-word, stick with it, and incorporate it into your pup’s daily routine!

 Reward & Praise For A Job Well Done!